 J. M. Peebles of Dr Peebles' Epilepsy Remedy received a fraudulent degree from Philadelphia University of Medicine and Surgery and operated out of Battle Creek, Michigan, during the first quarter of the 20th century.
 He reached his victims in the usual manner through advertisements placed in newspapers and magazines.
 He offered a "free trial treatment," which, combined with scare tactics and claims of cures, acted as bait to desperate members of the public who suffered seizures.
-The chemical breakdown of Dr Peeples' Epilepsy Remedy was 8.4% alcohol and roughly 22% ammonia, potassium, sodium, bromide, and chloride.20 As the AMA noted, "The use of bromid[e]s in the treatment of epilepsy has been known for years" but was, at best, palliative-a far cry from Peebles' claim that the compound offered a cure.
+The chemical breakdown of Dr Peeples' Epilepsy Remedy was 8.4% alcohol and roughly 22% ammonia, potassium, sodium, bromide, and chloride.
+As the AMA noted, "The use of bromid[e]s in the treatment of epilepsy has been known for years" but was, at best, palliative-a far cry from Peebles' claim that the compound offered a cure.
 The drug acted as a sedative, generally tending to suppress some seizures.
-Despite this effect, the AMA did not recommend Dr Peebles' Epilepsy Remedy to epileptics because the "indiscriminate use" of bromides was dangerous.20 Early studies had found that long-term use of bromides caused irritability, depression, hallucinations, and homicidal tendencies.20
+Despite this effect, the AMA did not recommend Dr Peebles' Epilepsy Remedy to epileptics because the "indiscriminate use" of bromides was dangerous.
+Early studies had found that long-term use of bromides caused irritability, depression, hallucinations, and homicidal tendencies.
+On the suppression of the public plants and the provided tendencies.